 The movement started with just ten young Christians.
 They made lots of mistakes and made even more changes.
 But gradually, by God's grace, they began to identify the keys to seeing such a movement take hold and last the distance.

-In 2003, Alongsiders Cambodia was born (previously called Big Brothers and Sisters of Cambodia), in partnership with the youth department of the Evangelical Fellowship of Cambodia (now DOVE).
+In 2003, Alongsiders Cambodia was born (previously called Big Brothers and Sisters of Cambodia), in partnership with the youth department of the Evangelical Fellowship of Cambodia.

-Today, hundreds of young Christians faithfully walk alongside one vulnerable child each in their own communities, and the movement has spread into seven provinces of Cambodia.
+Today, hundreds of young Christians faithfully walk alongside one vulnerable child each in their own communities, and the movement has spread into a dozen provinces of Cambodia.
 One generation is being equipped to reach the next.

 And the first group of "little brothers and sisters"?
 Most are now in their early 20's, they have become leaders in their churches and communities and many have gone on to become Alongsider mentors themselves.

-Over the years, invitations have come from all over the world, to see Alongsiders-type movements established in developing countries in Asia, Africa and Latin America.
+Over the years, invitations have come from all over the world, to see Alongsiders-type movements established in Asia, Africa and Latin America.
 The movement began to spread from one country to another.
 Today thousands of children are being reached, and thousands more young Christians are leading the way, as Alongsiders.